 Gnostic philosopher Detritus of Leuctra taught that Reality would end when tiny holes* dissolve its fabric.
-His teachings about the Chandelier of Consciousness form the basis for ceremonies performed by the Sentinels of the Chandelier.
-Some sources implicate Rasputin, Marx, Thomas Jefferson, Heidegger, and Art Garfunkel as members.
+His teachings about the Chandelier of Consciousness form the basis for ceremonies performed by the Sentinels of the Chandelier, a sect with distant connections to the monks in the Temple of 11,111,117.

 Detritus believed “all minds are connected like crystals in a Greater Light.”
 His students perfected forms of meditation to access and savor it.
-Petronius Jablonski went undercover and remains in hiding (note the funny name).
+Petronius Jablonski went undercover with them and remains in hiding.
 His exposé was released as Schrodinger’s Dachshund to avoid punitive legal measures and worse.
 Judge this book by its back cover.

 The following excerpts are based on interviews with numerous Sentinels, some still active.
 Descriptions of accessing the Chandelier of Consciousness incorporate lyrics from Paean to the Chandelier, which is recited at all their gatherings.

 Sentinels, read this about what does and does not constitute libel.
 See this for Jablonski’s philosophy of personal defense.
 Repent.
 (Amazon scrubs your vile, depraved reviews.
 You’re behaving like caricatures of a deranged cult, which you are.)

 (Approximately 15% of sentinels describe the capacity to join the Chandelier of Consciousness by staring at their own eyes.
 Some abandon the cult and actively avoid mirrors for this reason.
 Most say this approach is contraindicated.)